shw1n/political-discourse-framework/README.md

 reasoning_function(premise) -> view
 ```

-## 7. Attempt to understand the intention behinds someone's statement
+## 7. Attempt to understand the intention behind someone's statement
 Instead of trying to pedantically pick apart specific wording of a statement

 ## [Optional] 8. ~~No alcohol~~ Less alcohol the better